§ 4a Residence Act

 5.1 Obligation to provide information to the Federal Employment Agency

-Another employer obligation is the duty to provide information to the Federal Employment Agency .
+Another employer obligation is the obligation to provide information to the Federal Employment Agency .
 According to Section 39, Paragraph 4 of the Residence Act, the employer must provide the Federal Employment Agency with information regarding the employment relationship (wages, working hours, working conditions, social security obligations, requirement for a professional license) in order to issue a work permit or work permit.
 The Federal Employment Agency can set a deadline for this.
 The information is usually requested via the Federal Employment Agency's electronic data processing system or, in case of doubt, in writing.

 5.2 Obligation to cooperate with the immigration authorities and embassy

-Employers also have a duty to cooperate with employees if they wish to hire them.
+Employers also have a duty to cooperate with their employees if they wish to hire them.
 According to Section 241, Paragraph 2 of the German Civil Code (BGB), contracts require mutual consideration of the rights, legal interests, and interests of the other party.
-Therefore, if the employee requires a specific document to apply for a residence permit (e.g., an employer's certificate), the employer must provide it under general contract law.
+Therefore, if the employee requires a specific document to apply for a residence permit (e.g., an employer's certificate), the employer must provide it under general contractual law.
 Otherwise, the employer violates the general duty of loyalty under the employment contract.

 6. FAQ